Tuition payments and all things money

 Here’s what you need to know about tuition payment, financial aid, on-campus work study, and student employment.

-Make checks payable to "Beloit College" and mail them to our lockbox address:
+Make all checks payable to "Beloit College" and mail:

 Board of Trustees of Beloit College